 'Women-only ridesharing restored my hope'

-Australian woman Katy Beaton says her world went "pretty grey" after she experienced an accident and two sexual assaults.
+With limited mobility, Katy had felt "pretty grey" after enduring an accident and sexual assaults.

 -